Farfetch/rules-framework/docs/add-rules.md

 - And (`&&`)
 - Or (`||`)

 Then you'd add as much condition nodes as you like to the composed condition node, keeping in mind that the logical operator will apply to all equally.
-If you use a `LogicalOperators.And` operator, all defined condition nodes under it would need to evaluate as true, but on the other hand, using `LogicalOperators.Or`, it would only need one of the conditions to evaluate as true for the whole composed condition node evaluate as true.
+If you use a `LogicalOperators.And` operator, all defined condition nodes under it would need to evaluate as true so that final evaluation would be true, but on the other hand, using `LogicalOperators.Or`, it would only need one of the conditions to evaluate as true for the whole composed condition node evaluate as true.

 ### Content